 How much will it cost me to borrow with MACU?

 It depends on the type of loan you get.
 Most loans come with APRs that start slightly higher than average.
-The one exception is its short-term loan, which is much less expensive than a payday or installment loan.
+The one exception is its short-term loan, which costs much less than a payday or installment loan.

 MACU doesn’t charge any application or origination fees on most of its loans.
 The only fee you might end up paying is a $15 late fee if you miss a repayment.
-You can avoid this by signing up for the skip-a-pay program for a $25 fee — which won’t damage your credit.
+Avoid this by signing up for the skip-a-pay program for a $25 fee — which won’t damage your credit.

 What do borrowers say about MACU?